sonos/dinghy/docs/ios.md

 * You'll need an Apple ID.
 Chances are you already have one, but you can an account there: https://appleid.apple.com/account .
-* Go to XCode > Preferences > Accounts, and make sure your Apple ID is listed, or add it (`+` bottom well-hidden bottom left).
+* Go to XCode > Preferences/Settings > Accounts, and make sure your Apple ID is listed, or add it (`+` bottom well-hidden bottom left).
 * View Details (bottom right this time)
 * Click the "Create" button in front of "iOS Development" in the top half of